RyanGreenup/cadmus/README.md

 ## Philosophy

+Essentially I ~~used to~~ have a dozen shell scripts in `~/bin` that I use to capture notes, this is an attempt to wrap them into a single script and then have aliases to make them quick to access.

 - Be a Front end to tie together different scripts and tools
 - Don't replicate work other people have done.
 - Plain Text, Open Source.